apecosm/python-apecosm/doc/computations/size_spectra.rst

 The size-spectra associated with a given LTL can be plotted using the :py:func:`compute_spectra_ltl` function.

-First, the spatial integral is computed, as in :numref:`extract_ltl`:
+First, the spatial mean is computed, as in :numref:`extract_ltl`:

 .. ipython:: python